-CAGR — Compound Annual Growth Rate — is the single most useful number for comparing investments across different instruments, holding periods, and starting amounts.
-It tells you the constant annual rate at which an investment would have had to grow to reach its ending value from its beginning value.
-Importantly, it does not tell you what actually happened year by year — it gives you a smooth, equivalent rate that summarises the overall journey.
+CAGR, short for Compound Annual Growth Rate, is the single most useful number for comparing investments across different instruments, holding periods, and starting amounts.
+It tells you the constant annual rate an investment would have needed to grow at to reach its ending value from its beginning value.
+It doesn't tell you what actually happened year by year.
+It gives you a smooth, equivalent rate that summarises the whole journey in one figure.

-This guide walks through the formula step by step, demonstrates the calculation with a concrete example, covers Excel and spreadsheet implementation, and explains the common errors that lead investors to misread CAGR figures they encounter in fund performance tables and financial advertisements.
+This guide walks through the formula step by step, works a concrete example, covers Excel and spreadsheet implementation, and flags the common errors that lead investors astray when reading CAGR figures in fund performance tables and financial ads.

 What You Need